ONAP for Network Orchestration and Automation Training Course

 Linux for Network Engineers

-- Set up Linux services for networking.
+- Deploy Linux services for networking.

-- Replace switches with Linux switches.
+- Substitute switches with Linux switches.

 - Use Linux commands to manage processes.